Essential Data Protection Technology Explained

 Data loss prevention is something you should consider implementing as soon as possible, to ensure your organization is protected from the loss of sensitive data.

-4. Data Backup and Disaster Recovery
+Do You Have a Data Backup and Recovery Plan?

 Disasters can happen at any time, and if your company is not prepared for such an event, it could result in significant loss or damage to your assets.